| If are looking for tips to improve the visibility of your

 these changes can affect how your website is ranked in our

+search results.
 Working on improving your content and the user experience

 of your site should be your number one priority.
 In our Help